A XRISM view of the iron line complex in NGC 1068: Rethinking the prototypical Compton-thick AGN: Observations and data reduction

-NGC~1068 was observed with the XRISM observatory on 2025-02-08 for a total on-source exposure of 115~ks (ObsID 201116010; PI: S. Bianchi).
-Both the Resolve microcalorimeter spectrometer \citep{Ishisaki2025}, in ``PX\_NORMAL'' data mode, and the Xtend CCD imager \citep{Noda25}, in full window, operated simultaneously during the observation.
+NGC~1068 was observed with the XRISM observatory on 2025 February 08 for a total on-source exposure of 115~ks (ObsID 201116010; PI: S. Bianchi).
+Both the Resolve microcalorimeter spectrometer \citep{Ishisaki2025}, in ``PX\_NORMAL'' data mode, and the Xtend CCD imager \citep{Noda25}, in full window mode, operated simultaneously during the observation.
 The target was placed at the nominal Resolve aimpoint.
-At the time of the observation the Resolve gate valve was closed, which restricts the energy band to $\gtrsim$1.7~keV.
-Data were reprocessed with the XRISM pipeline included in \texttt{HEASoft} 6.36, using the calibration database (CALDB) 20250915.
-We applied standard screening criteria and a filter of the geomagnetic cut-off rigidity (COR) with a threshold of 6.
+At the time of the observation the Resolve gate valve was closed, which restricted the energy band to $\gtrsim$1.7~keV.
+The data were reprocessed with the XRISM pipeline included in \texttt{HEASoft} 6.36, using the calibration database (CALDB) 20250915.
+We applied standard screening criteria and a filter of the geomagnetic cutoff rigidity (COR) with a threshold of 6.
 The resulting net exposure is 110~ks.